edomt/edomt.github.io/_posts/2020-6-4-Effective-Altruism.md

 <!--more-->

 Effective altruists focus their efforts, for example, on optimal ways to fight extreme poverty, improve the long-term future, and reduce animal suffering.
 If you're interested in learning more, I recommend [this great introduction](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/).
 I also published an interview with Will MacAskill, one of effective altruism's key figures, [on Five Books](https://fivebooks.com/best-books/effective-altruism-will-macaskill/).
+I also recommend watching [Will's 2018 TED talk](https://www.ted.com/talks/will_macaskill_what_are_the_most_important_moral_problems_of_our_time).

 Since 2015, I have donated regularly to effective causes recommended by [GiveWell](https://www.givewell.org/charities/top-charities) and the [Effective Altruism Funds](https://app.effectivealtruism.org/funds).
 In 2018, I took the [Giving What We Can Pledge](https://www.givingwhatwecan.org/pledge/), making a commitment to give at least 10% of my income to the organisations that can do the most good with it.